global understanding, perspectives, and skills

 Other faculty resources:

 WCCCSA is a consortium of 17 WA state community colleges including Edmonds CC.
-They are currently seeking enthusiastic and creative faculty to teach for one quarter in Florence, Italy or Barcelona, Spain.
+They are currently seeking enthusiastic and creative faculty to teach spring quarter 2019 in Lyon, or fall quarter 2019 in Barcelona.
 Interested instructors need strong interpersonal communication skills and a keen awareness of the realities of providing instruction to US community college students overseas.
-For more information on these opportunities, including application requirements, visit wcccsa.com/faculty.
+For more information on these opportunities, including application requirements, contact firstname.lastname@example.org, or visit wcccsa.com/faculty.

 The Fulbright Program